technomancy/bussard/doc/map.md

        ship.map.x, ship.map.y = ship.map.x + x, ship.map.y + y
     end

-    define_mode("map")
+    local map_mode = define_mode("map")
     bind("map", "escape", ship.editor.close)
     bind("map", "down", lume.fn(map_pan, 0, -0.1))
     bind("map", "up", lume.fn(map_pan, 0, 0.1))
     bind("map", "left", lume.fn(map_pan, -0.1, 0))
     bind("map", "right", lume.fn(map_pan, 0.1, 0))
-    ship.modes.map.draw = ship.actions.map
+    map_mode.draw = ship.actions.map

-    map = function() ship.editor.open(nil, "*map*") ship:activate_mode("map") end
+    map = function()
-    bind("flight", "alt-m", map)
+      ship.editor.open(nil, "*map*")
+      ship.editor.activate_mode("map")
+    end

 It's recommended to place this in a new file called "src.map" and add this to the mail "src.config" file at the bottom:

     dofile("src.map")

-Then running map() from the console or pressing alt-m from flight mode will activate the map.
+Then running map() from the console from flight mode will activate the map.
 You can pan around the map with the arrows and close it with escape, but of course you can change the keys in the code.

 Happy Travels!